mandeeps/SU-WaterCam/README.md

 Copy to the root of the SU-WaterCam directory.
 From tools, run "cp lepton ../." and "cp capture ../."

-use apt to install these packages: sudo apt install libgpiod-dev python3-pandas python3-dev python3-venv exempi python3-wheel
+use apt to install these packages: sudo apt install libgpiod-dev python3-pandas python3-dev python3-venv exempi python3-wheel python3-picamera2

 We need to use virtual environments for Python on Debian-derivatives like Raspberry Pi OS starting with Debian 12 (codenamed Bookworm).
 As of 6-20-23 Debian 11 remains the current stable base for Raspberry Pi OS, but let's future proof by using a venv now.
-Create a virtual environment with python -m venv --system-site-packages /home/pi/SU-WaterCam/venv, (we use system-site-packages to copy over pandas and other modules) activate with source /home/pi/SU-WaterCam/venv/bin/activate, and then install modules with pip install -r /home/pi/SU-WaterCam/requirements.txt or manually with pip install compress_pickle adafruit-blinka gpiozero piexif picamera2 py-gpsd2 python-xmp-toolkit
+Create a virtual environment with python -m venv --system-site-packages /home/pi/SU-WaterCam/venv, (we use system-site-packages to copy over pandas and other modules) activate with source /home/pi/SU-WaterCam/venv/bin/activate, and then install modules with pip install -r /home/pi/SU-WaterCam/requirements.txt or manually with pip install compress_pickle adafruit-blinka gpiozero piexif py-gpsd2 python-xmp-toolkit

 If using MLX90640 thermal sensor also install: adafruit_circuitpython-mlx90640.
 If using MPU6050 IMU install: adafruit_circuitpython_mpu6050.
+If using BNO055 IMU: pip install adafruit-circuitpython-bno055 in the venv.
 ### If using Adafruit MPU6050 IMU:
 Change the WittyPi 3 i2c address to avoid a conflict.
 The WittyPi 3 uses 0x68 for the RTC, and 0x69 for its microcontroller.
 The RTC address cannot be changed, but the microcontroller address can.
 The MPU6050 uses 0x68 by default.
 First solder the connection on the back of the MPU6050 board to change its i2c address to 0x69.
 Then change the WittyPi 3 microcontroller i2c address to something else, like 0x70 by following the instructions in the manual.
 WittyPi 4 does not require this.